Are You Getting Enough Sleep?

 - Learn the skills and habits of Mental Fitness to better handle stress throughout the day.

 The most basic principle here is to recognize the importance of sleep and prioritize it.
 Simple practices, such as maintaining a sleep diary to track sleep patterns and identify disruptions, can lead to significant insights and results.
 However, to achieve truly restorative sleep, we must make tough decisions about our current routines and prioritize rest as an essential component of our health.
-What must be given or be done differently for you to get an extra 15 or 30 minutes of sleep?
+What must give or be done differently for you to get an extra 15 or 30 minutes of sleep?

-It isn’t only the late nights and big all-nighters that lead to poor sleep habits, but the tiny, creeping habits that sneak into our lives and become hard to shift.
+It isn’t only the late nights and big all-nighters that lead to poor sleep habits but the tiny, creeping habits that sneak into our lives and become hard to shift.

 Best Sleep Books

-Matthew Walker’s Why We Sleep – a bit of everything, including an interesting section on dreams.
+- Matthew Walker’s Why We Sleep – a bit of everything, including an interesting section on dreams.

-Arianna Huffington’s The Sleep Revolution – the book that woke people to the importance of good sleep.
+- Arianna Huffington’s The Sleep Revolution – the book that woke people to the importance of good sleep.

-Jade Wu’s Hello Sleep – a relatively new book that highlights the role our thoughts play in our sleep success.
+- Jade Wu’s Hello Sleep – a relatively new book that highlights the role our thoughts play in our sleep success.

-Russell Foster’s Life Time – a fairly dense and scientific but fascinating read on circadian rhythms, the differences between “larks” and “night owls,” and what these differences mean for productivity and performance.
+- Russell Foster’s Life Time – a fairly dense and scientific but fascinating read on circadian rhythms, the differences between “larks” and “night owls,” and what these differences mean for productivity and performance.

-Chris Winter’s The Sleep Solution – a good review of the science of sleep.
+- Chris Winter’s The Sleep Solution – a good review of the science of sleep.